J.P. Crawford Player Props: Mariners vs. Blue Jays

 J.P.
 Crawford At The Plate

-- Crawford has 84 hits this season and a team-best OBP of .366.
+- Crawford leads Seattle with an OBP of .368 this season while batting .261 with 55 walks and 51 runs scored.

-- Among qualifying hitters, he ranks 74th in batting average, while his on-base percentage ranks 22nd and he is 113th in slugging.
+- Among qualified hitters in MLB, his batting average ranks 67th, his on-base percentage ranks 22nd, and he is 109th in the league in slugging.

-- Crawford has an RBI in 22 of 91 games this year, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 25.0% of his games this season, Crawford has had at least one RBI.
+He's picked up more than one in 9.8% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.